plokhotnyuk/jsoniter-scala/README.md

 ### Run benchmarks

-Sbt plugin for JMH tool is used for benchmarking, to see all their features & options please check [Sbt-JMH docs](https://github.com/ktoso/sbt-jmh) and [JMH tool docs](http://openjdk.java.net/projects/code-tools/jmh/).
+Sbt plugin for JMH tool is used for benchmarking, to see all their features and options please check [Sbt-JMH docs](https://github.com/ktoso/sbt-jmh) and [JMH tool docs](http://openjdk.java.net/projects/code-tools/jmh/).

 Learn how to write benchmarks in [JMH samples](http://hg.openjdk.java.net/code-tools/jmh/file/tip/jmh-samples/src/main/java/org/openjdk/jmh/samples/)